Cloud media services CIDR IP address range

 Satellite region

-Readiness checks for commercial regions
+Readiness tests for commercial regions

 Americas EMEA Asia Pacific